Fire Confined to Object or Room of Origin (Council Key Result Indicator #6)

-The target was updated in 2017 based on 4-year average for department performance 77.48%).
+The target was updated in 2017 based on 4-year average for department performance to be 77.48%.
 Previous targets were lower and based on an ICMA benchmark for cities of similar size.

-The percent of structure fires that were confined to the object or room of origin improved in the second quarter of 2017 to 67%.
+The percent of structure fires that were confined to the object or room of origin decreased just slightly in the third quarter of 2017 to 75% bringing the YTD actual figure to 69%.
 While there were fires that caused damage to structures during this time frame, firefighters were able to contain most of the damage to the object or room where the fire started.
 Not only does this save property, it can also save lives.

 While many factors influence this measure (age of building, when fire was reported, etc.), the fire department analyzes all responses to structure fires to identify continuous improvement opportunities.
 It should be noted that the target is based on the Fire Department’s own historical performance as other benchmarking numbers available through the US Fire Administration were consistently lower than our own performance.

 The period between 3 p.m. and 8 p.m. continues to be the busiest for fire calls.
 In 2016, 38% of the home fires in Olathe occurred during this period.
 The most common areas of the home for Olathe fires to begin are the kitchen, deck/patio/porch and attic area.
 The most common causes were unattended cooking and discarded smoking materials.